sayantandutta86/Final-Project/README.md

 Number of people infected in the population of 50 is 30 based on 1000000 iterations Based on the threshold value provided, intervention is required

-Note: We have genrated the plots to to show the variation in the probability range for giver number of iterations.
+Note: We have genrated the plots to show the variation in the probability range for giver number of iterations.
 It is in pdf file in the repository

 ## Instructions on how to use the program: